- Change the behavior of your app in real time

 By default, Optimizely experiments can overlap so the same user be in more than one experiment at the same time.
 Therefore, variables can only be used in one experiment at a time.
 Once a variable is included in an experiment, that variable won't be available in other experiments.

 There is an exception to this behavior: if you're using mutually exclusive experiments.
-If you’ve created a group of experiments, you can reference the same variable for multiple experiments in that group.
+If you’ve created an exclusion group of experiments, you can reference the same variable for multiple experiments in that exclusion group.
 Each user will only see that variable in one experiment.

 Use a variable to roll out a feature

-To get started, define a Boolean variable in Optimizely indicating whether your feature is on or off.
-In the example below, we’ve created a variable to encompass a new signup flow, defaulting to False:
+To get started, define a Boolean variable in Optimizely indicating whether your feature is True (on) or False (off).
+In this example, we created a variable to encompass a new sign-up flow, defaulting to False: